-- Condition: Leukemia is a cancer of the tissues of the bone marrow, which is the soft, spongy center of the bone.
+Student Name: LEUKEMIA Condition: Leukemia is a cancer of the tissues of the bone marrow, which is the soft, spongy center of the bone.
 The bone marrow produces red and white blood cells and platelets.
 In leukemia, most of the symptoms result from the failure of the bone marrow to function adequately.
 There are several types of leukemia, depending on the kind of white cell multiplying.
 Millions of abnormal, immature white blood cells called leukocytes are released into the circulatory system.
 Normally, these white blood cells fight infection, but because these leukocytes are immature, they cannot carry out their basic function.
 In advanced leukemia, the uncontrolled multiplication of abnormal cells results in crowding out the production of normal white blood cells to fight infection, of platelets to control clotting, and of red blood cells to prevent anemia.
 As the disease progresses, these children become increasingly susceptible to a variety of infections, anemia, and hemorrhage.
-The complications are most often the cause of death. - Treatment: Chemotherapy is by far the most effective current method of treating the leukemia.
+The complications are most often the cause of death.
+Treatment: Chemotherapy is by far the most effective current method of treating the leukemia.
 It is combined with radiation therapy to bombard cancer cells with rays that damage or destroy the tissues.
 Chemotherapy may increase the child's chances of remission.
-Surgery is used in specialized conditions, but has only limited usefulness in controlling leukemia. - Limits: Hopefully, the student will be well enough to lead a normal life at home.
+Surgery is used in specialized conditions, but has only limited usefulness in controlling leukemia.
+Limits: Hopefully, the student will be well enough to lead a normal life at home.
 Talk with parents to determine the activity level recommended by the family physician so the students can participate in all activities to their greatest degree.
 Do not alter disciplinary measures or over indulge the child as this may lead to an unrealistic situation.
-All children need certain limits and boundaries and are usually happiest when treated in a normal, consistent manner. - Management: If the following symptoms are present extreme fatigue, massive hemorrhages, pain, high fever, swelling of the gums, and various skin disorders the principal, or his/her designee, should be notified to obtain appropriate medical management.
+All children need certain limits and boundaries and are usually happiest when treated in a normal, consistent manner.
+Management: If the following symptoms are present - extreme fatigue, massive hemorrhages, pain, hig fever, swelling of the gums, and various skin disorders - the principal, or his/her designe should be notified to obtain appropriate medical management.
 Know your student and the symptoms that are likely to be present.
 Some students have vomiting, fever, behavior change, and/or weakness during brief periods of intensive therapy.
 Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School V (For School Use) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.